in , , , , , , ,

 Rice is prepared traditionally: thin layer, fire control, precise resting time.
 Terrace view of the bay adds to the experience.

-Restaurante Baydal (Calpe) – Oldest Port Restaurant, Origin of Arròs del Senyoret
+Restaurante Baydal (Calpe) – Oldest Port Restaurant

 Restaurante Baydal – operating since mid-20th century in Calpe port, considered one of the oldest and most characteristic fish restaurants.
 Known as the birthplace of arròs del senyoret – rice with pre-peeled seafood.